dunfred/GN8KS/README.md

     This should resolve the "no copy mechanism" error on Linux and allow you to use `pyperclip` for clipboard operations.

-2. Always make sure you pull latest updates which contains fixes or new features thathave been added to make the script more efficient.
+2. Always make sure you pull latest updates which contains fixes or new features that have been added.